 Level 3 Certification Course In-Person

-Completing the Certification demonstrates to employers, professional colleagues, and those living with headache and migraine conditions, that you have achieved the professional standard for practicing the Watson Headache® Approach.
+Completing the Certification Course demonstrates to employers, professional colleagues, and those living with headache and migraine conditions, that you have displayed a clear understanding of the fundamentals, theory and practical tenants of the Watson Headache® Approach.

 Upon completion of the course, a practitioner should be able to care for complex headache patients of all types and be competent in clinical reasoning, techniques and patient communication (education and counselling).

-Ongoing recognition of Watson Headache® Certified Practitioner qualification is conditional on maintaining the Watson Headache® Approach standards, including pursuant to any re-certification by the Institute, as well as retaining such professional qualifications in good standing in his or her profession, and compliance with the Institute’s policies and procedures.
+Ongoing recognition as a Watson Headache® Certified Practitioner is conditional on maintaining the Watson Headache® Approach standards, including pursuant to any re-certification by the Institute, as well as retaining such professional qualifications in good standing in his or her profession, and compliance with the Institute’s policies and procedures.